rossprogram/rossprogram.github.io/students/faq.md

 ### Are scholarships available?

-The Ross Program is able to provide some scholarship support to qualified students who cannot otherwise afford to attend.
+The Ross Program is able to provide scholarship support to qualified students who cannot otherwise afford to attend.
 Requests for support should be made after a student has been accepted to the Program.
 Various academic institutions in the applicant's home city